-A popular Christian research group had this to say, “Moms are more religiously active.
+Barna, a popular Christian research group had this to say, “Moms are more religiously active.
 In a typical week, mothers are more likely than are fathers to attend church, pray, read the Bible, participate in a small group, attend Sunday school, and volunteer some of their time to help a non-profit organization.
 Women in America have high levels of spiritual sensitivity and engagement.”
-Below is a link to an article posted on Beliefnet.com which validates the study fiindings -

 In scripture, there are several examples of mothers who influenced their children by being Godly examples.
 One of my favorites is Hannah, the mother of Samuel, who became a great prophet to Israel.
 I Samuel 1-2 tell us that Samuel was an answer to prayer, and a gift of faith to his mother.
 Hannah had only a short time to shape his understanding of who God was.
 She had made a vow to the Lord to dedicate him to God’s service.
 She would wean him and leave him with Eli the priest to serve at the temple in Shiloh.
 Hannah, no doubt, spent much time with young Samuel, sharing her love of God and the nation’s historical narrative as any mom would – in story-telling.
 She most likely prayed with him and sang hymns.
 She most likely shared age-appropriate things with him regarding sacred religious feasts, festivals and rituals.
 Samuel grew up before the Lord and pleased Him in his service.
 Even at a young age Samuel heard God’s voice, which was rare in those days.
 God used him mightily, and according to God’s leadership and direction, he became the kingmaker, anointing both Saul and David.